For more on the latest information on accreditation released by the Department, please click here.

 - Sample institution or program responses to on-site evaluation reports

-- List of complaints received by the accreditor against accredited programs or institutions
+- List of complaints received by the agency against accredited programs or institutions.

 Application for Initial Recognition

-Recognition is granted by the Secretary to an accreditor that meets certain federal eligibility requirements and can demonstrate compliance with all of the criteria for recognition, establishing through its accrediting actions and decisions that it is a reliable authority regarding the quality of education offered by the institutions or programs it accredits.
-The Accreditation Group accepts applications for initial recognition at any time.
+Recognition is granted by the Secretary to an agency that meets certain federal eligibility requirements and can demonstrate compliance with all of the criteria for recognition, establishing through its accrediting actions and decisions that it is a reliable authority regarding the quality of education offered by the institutions or programs it accredits.
+The Accreditation Group accepts applications for initial recognition after consultation and based on workload.

-Agencies seeking initial recognition should contact the Accreditation Group to discuss the basic eligibility requirements and the application process.
-If the Department staff believes the accreditor meets the basic eligibility requirements, the accreditor will be provided with the information needed to submit an application through the Department’s electronic system.
+Agencies seeking initial recognition should contact the AG to discuss the basic eligibility requirements and the application process.
+If the Department staff believes the accreditor meets the basic eligibility requirements, the agency will be provided with the information needed to submit an application through the Department's electronic system.

-An accreditor considering applying for initial recognition is encouraged to contact the Accreditation Group as early as possible to discuss its possible application and to afford staff the opportunity to observe its on-site evaluations and decision meetings.
-Because observation of an accreditor's on-site evaluations and decision meetings by staff is a critical component of the review of the accreditor's application, it is imperative that an accreditor seeking initial recognition submit a list of scheduled evaluations and decision meetings with its application for recognition.
-If an accreditor does not provide staff with an opportunity to observe an adequate number of on-site evaluations and decision meetings (typically 2-3 of each) before the NACIQI meeting at which the accreditor requests consideration of its application, staff may recommend that the accreditor's application be denied.
+An agency considering applying for initial recognition is encouraged to contact the Accreditation Group as early as possible to discuss its possible application and to afford staff the opportunity to observe several accreditation activities and to conduct file reviews.
+Because observation of an agency's on-site evaluations and decision meetings by staff is a critical component of the review of the agency's application, it is imperative that an agency seeking initial recognition submit a list of scheduled evaluations and decision meetings with its application for recognition.
+If an agency does not provide AG staff with an opportunity to observe an adequate number of on-site evaluations, decision meetings (typically 2-3 of each), and file reviews before the NACIQI meeting at which the agency requests consideration of its application, AG staff will not finalize the agency's application for initial recognition.

-Agencies seeking initial recognition are reminded that recognition by the Secretary is not a prerequisite for an accreditor to function as an accrediting body, i.e., an accreditor does not have to obtain federal recognition before it begins to accredit institutions or programs.
-An accreditor seeking recognition must demonstrate that its accreditation is a required element in enabling at least one of the institutions or programs it accredits to establish eligibility to participate in one or more federal programs.
-Beyond that basic eligibility requirement, a new accreditor will need to have had at least two years' experience functioning as an accreditor - establishing standards, evaluating institutions or programs for compliance with those standards, and making accrediting decisions based on those standards - before it submits its application for recognition.
-In addition, a new accreditor will need to be mindful of the recognition criterion requiring it to establish that it has gained wide acceptance of its standards, methods of evaluation, and accreditation decisions, as required by §602.13 of the regulations.
-Staff will also consider whether the new accreditor has been organized under conditions that reasonably ensure its stability and permanence.
+Agencies seeking initial recognition are reminded that recognition by the Secretary is not a prerequisite for an accrediting agency to function as an accrediting body, i.e., an agency does not have to obtain federal recognition before it begins to accredit institutions or programs.
+An agency seeking recognition must demonstrate that its accreditation is a required element in enabling at least one of the institutions or programs it accredits to establish eligibility to participate in one or more federal programs.
+Beyond that basic eligibility requirement, a new agency will need to have had at least two years' experience functioning as an agency - establishing standards, evaluating institutions or programs for compliance with those standards, and making accrediting decisions based on those standards - before it submits its application for recognition.
+Staff will also consider whether the new agency has been organized under conditions that reasonably ensure its stability and permanence.

 Application for Continued Recognition

-Agencies that have been granted recognition by the Secretary are officially notified of the expiration date of their recognition period in a letter each time recognition is granted or renewed.
-They should plan to submit their applications for renewal of recognition approximately six months in advance of the spring or fall meeting of the NACIQI that precedes that expiration date.
-As with the initial application, Accreditation Group observation of accrediting activities (e.g., decision meetings, on-site evaluations, etc.) is an important component of the renewal process.
+Accrediting agencies that have been granted recognition by the Secretary are officially notified of the expiration date of their recognition period in a letter each time recognition is granted or renewed.
+They should plan to submit their applications for renewal of recognition approximately two years (new regulatory requirement) in advance of the summer or winter meeting of the NACIQI that precedes that expiration date.
+As with the initial application, Accreditation Group observation of accrediting activities (e.g., decision meetings, on-site evaluations, file reviews, etc.) is an important component of the renewal process.

-The application review process conducted by the Department includes analysis of the application and observation of some of the accreditor's on-site evaluations and/or decision-making activities by Accreditation Group staff.
-Staff members may also conduct onsite observation of accreditor administrative offices to conduct interviews of accreditor staff and to review the accreditor's facilities, records and administrative operations.
-They may also conduct interviews or surveys of other persons, organizations, or institutions concerning the accreditor's approval process in order to obtain further information relating to the accreditor's compliance with the Criteria for Recognition.
-Department staff then prepares a written analysis of the accreditor's application for recognition, which includes a recommendation on recognition.
+The application review process conducted by the Department includes analysis of the application and observation of some of the agency's on-site evaluations, decision-making activities by AG staff.
+AG Staff members will conduct file reviews.
+AG staff may hold meetings with agency staff.
+AG staff may also conduct interviews with other persons and organizations concerning the agency's approval process in order to obtain further information relating to the agency's compliance with the Criteria for Recognition.
+Department staff then prepares a written analysis of the agency's application for recognition, which includes a recommendation on recognition.

 Hearing Before the Advisory Committee

-When Department staff completes its evaluation of an accreditor's application for recognition, the accreditor's application is placed on the meeting agenda of the National Advisory Committee on Institutional Quality and Integrity (NACIQI).
+When Department staff completes its evaluation of an agency's application for recognition, the agency's application is placed on the meeting agenda of the NACIQI.
 NACIQI is a federal advisory committee that operates according to the requirements of the Federal Advisory Committee Act.
 Its 18 members are appointed equally by the Secretary, House of Representatives, and the Senate.
-In preparation for the meeting, NACIQI is provided with the accreditor's application and supporting documentation; the final staff analysis of the application; the staff's recommendation on recognition; all information relied upon by staff in developing the analysis; at the accreditor's request, any response by the accreditor to the draft staff analysis, and any written third-party comments the Department timely received about the accreditor and accreditor response.
+In preparation for the meeting, NACIQI is provided with the agency's application and supporting documentation; the final AG staff analysis of the application; the AG staff's recommendation on recognition; all information relied upon by AG staff in developing the analysis.
+Any response by the agency to the draft staff analysis, and any written third-party comments the Department timely received about the agency and agency response to the third-party comments.

 NACIQI meets at least twice a year to review applications for recognition submitted by accreditors.
-The usual times for NACIQI meetings are spring (May-June) and fall (November-December).
-Each member of NACIQI receives every staff analysis of an application for recognition and all the other materials mentioned in the preceding paragraph.
+The usual times for NACIQI meetings are summer (July) and winter (February).
+Each member of NACIQI receives every AG staff analysis of an application for recognition and all the other materials mentioned in the preceding paragraph.
 The Executive Director of NACIQI usually assigns two or more individuals to serve as principal readers for each application.

 Determination by the Senior Department Official

-After each meeting, NACIQI’s and Department staff's recommendations concerning recognition are forwarded to the Senior Department Official, who makes the decision regarding recognition.
-An accreditor that disagrees with the decision of the Senior Department Official may appeal to the Secretary (as may the Senior Department Official).
-Accreditors may be granted initial recognition or renewal of recognition for a period of up to five years.
+After each meeting, NACIQI's and Department staff's recommendations concerning recognition are forwarded to the Senior Department Official, who makes the decision regarding recognition.
+An agency that disagrees with the decision of the Senior Department Official may appeal to the Secretary.
+The Secretary's decision can also be contested in the Federal court.
+Agencies may be granted initial recognition or renewal of recognition for a period of up to five years (four years for state approval agencies).

-An application for expansion of an accreditor's scope of recognition may be included as an integral part of an application for renewal of recognition or it may be submitted separately.
-If an expansion of scope is sought prior to the accreditor's next regularly scheduled review, accreditor personnel should consult with the Accreditation Group staff concerning the application format.
+An application for expansion of an agency's scope of recognition may be included as an integral part of an application for renewal of recognition or it may be submitted separately.
+If an expansion of scope is sought prior to the agency's next regularly scheduled review, accrediting agency personnel should consult with the Accreditation Group staff concerning the application format.